 Drax is funny, literally.
 And the tag team of Rocket and Groot is fantastically funny and adorable at times too.
 But the real draw here is Star-Lord, who is a self-absorbed, self-serving man-child for most of the movie and then realizes his true calling is that he enjoys saving/helping others.
 This was teased during the introduction of the film when a young Quill reveals he has a black eye from trying to stop some bullies.
 Once Star-Lord realizes his true calling, he brings the Guardians together as a team and they turn the corner to become heroes and are no longer a group of anti-heroes with their own personal agendas.

 In the end, Guardians of the Galaxy is a fantastic ride into space and (for me) it took me back to when I first saw the original Star Wars movies in the 80s.
 The great soundtrack helped with this too.

 Thank you James Gunn.
-Thank you for making this mid-30s guy feel like I was a six- or seven-year-old child in the 80s again.
+Thank you for making this mid-30s guy feel like I was a six- or seven-year-old child in the early 80s again.

 9.5 out of 10